The Good Sister

 What would you do if your daughter fled towards danger?
 Morgan Jones' The Good Sister shows just how far one father will go to rescue a daughter who doesn't want to be saved.

-By the time the police know she’s missing, Sofia is already in Syria, ready to fight for the only cause she still believes in.
+One quiet morning, seventeen-year-old Sofia Mounir, disillusioned with her life in London, boards a flight to Turkey, leaving her father still asleep.
+By the time the police realise she's missing, Sofia is already in Syria, ready to fight for the only cause she still believes in.

 Syria, Isis, radicalisation, parental love & the zeitgeist wrapped up in a poetic page-turner of epic proportions * James O'Brien *